Csm352/CSM-Exeter-StatMining/README.md

 python -c "import mcubes; print(mcubes.__version__)"

-Make sure to install packages: scipy, plotly, and ezdxf
+Make sure to install packages into your envoronment (geology-env in this case): scipy, plotly, and ezdxf

+Store the GridWithRocktypes.csv data file at the environment location

 Now you're ready to use PyMCubes!